Expensify/slate/source/employeeUpdater/index.html.md

 overLimitApprover | String | Who the manager should forward reports to if a report is over `approvalLimit`.
-Required if an `approvalLimit` is specified limitApprover | String | Alias for `overLimitApprover` isTerminated | Boolean | If set to true, the employee will be removed from the `policyID` approvesTo | String | If a valid email address is passed, determines who the employee should forward the report to role | String | One of `user`, `auditor`, `admin`.
+Required if an `approvalLimit` is specified limitApprover | String | Alias for `overLimitApprover` isTerminated | Boolean | If set to true, the employee will be removed from the `policyID` domainGroupID | String | The ID of the domain group this domain member should be added to approvesTo | String | If a valid email address is passed, determines who the employee should forward the report to role | String | One of `user`, `auditor`, `admin`.
 If passed, specifies the role of the account in the policy in Expensify.
 Policy owners and the account running the request cannot have their role demoted from `admin`.